pcsanematsu/vis3Dvertex/README.md

 ## Singularity container
 Examples were written and tested in a Linux machine.
 Codes were compiled and run using a Singularity container where the host machine had Singularity 2.6.0-dist installed.
 You can directly download the Singularity container (create link here) or use the Singularity deifinition file `voroVTKPy.def` from this repository to create on your container.

-Singularity containers allows reproducibilty of computational results in different machines.
+Singularity containers allows reproducibility of computational results in different machines.
 It also allows one to avoid going through the pain of installing all of the libraries' dependencies. voro++ has a few dependencies, so to simplify things, it is probably easier to the Singularity container.

 ## Compilation
 1. Clone this repository